This Georgian walled garden was built by the Colclough (pronounced Coke-lee) family over 200 years ago, before 1814.

 The main features of this 2.5 acre stone/brick lined walled garden include curved corners, and two intra mural structures on the dividing brick wall which splits the garden into two sections: east (ornamental), and west (kitchen).
 A river, crossed by five bridges, flows through the length of the walled garden.

 Colclough Walled Garden sits in a verdant vale with beautiful wooded scenery filled with songbirds.
 Visitors pass through the quondam village of Tintern along the woodland path where bluebells and wild garlic abound in springtime.
-In summer beech trees cast a dappled shade until the open blue sky of the Walled Garden is reached, where Colclough eagles still fly.
+In summer, beech trees cast a dappled shade until the open blue sky of the walled garden is reached, and where Colclough eagles still fly.

 Purchase some fresh home grown fruit and vegetables here.